GlobedGD/globed2/docs/server-hosting.md

 [[credits_categories]]
 name = "Staff"
+# Sync this category with the "staff" role specified in users.toml
 sync_with_role = "staff"
 # Optional, can be specified to ignore certain users e.g. test / alt accounts
 ignored = [